Halifax Psychologist

 There is nothing wrong with having high standards, but...

 As infants our parents pay close attention to when we first roll over, when we say our first words, the age of our first steps and countless other milestones.
-As children we learn very quickly that if we want the approval of others we need to love up to certain standards - school grades being the most obvious example.
-As adults our career advancement (or lack of) is largely controlled by our performance on the job and the appraisals of others.
+As children we learn very quickly that if we want the approval of others we need to live up to certain standards - school grades being the most obvious example. |

 In most cases there is absolutely nothing wrong with wanting to make others proud of us and setting challenging goals for ourselves.
-However,

-perfectionism differs from the healthy desire to achieve high standards.
+However, perfectionism differs from the healthy desire to achieve high standards.
 For someone with this difficulty, anything short of perfection is completely unacceptable.
 The standards of someone with perfectionism are set unrealistically high and there is a compulsive need to strive toward impossible goals.

 ● Work performance